vharivinay/vharivinay/docs/_sources/index.rst.txt

 ..
-M87K452b documentation master file, created by sphinx-quickstart on Sun Aug  8 23:29:42 2021.
+Master file, created by
+   sphinx-quickstart on Sun Aug  8 23:29:42 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to M87K452b's Profile!
+M87K452b's Profile!
 ====================================

 .. toctree::